 Bio

-- In my first year as a PhD student in Cognitive Neuroscience at Duke.
+- In my second year as a PhD student in Biomedical Engineering at Duke.
+My advisors are Dr. Nanthia Suthana and Dr. Greg Cogan.

 - I trained clinically as a Doctor of Physical Therapy at MGH Institute.
-While there, I was a research assistant/fellow working with Dr. Teresa J. Kimberley on various TMS and fMRI projects on focal dystonia and E-field modeling.
+While there, I was a research assistant/fellow working with Dr. Teresa Kimberley on various TMS and fMRI projects on focal dystonia (link) and healthy adults (link).

 - Previously, I worked as a research specialist at Penn Medicine studying aphasia recovery and TMS in stroke and Alzheimer’s disease.
-My supervisors were Drs.
-H. Branch Coslett and Roy H. Hamilton.
+My supervisors were Dr. Branch Coslett and Dr. Roy Hamilton.

 - Before that, I graduated summa cum laude with a B.A. in Cognitive Science from Haverford College.
 This is also where my science journey started.

 - My undergraduate thesis explored the neural correlates of beauty in literary stories (link).
-I was advised by Drs.
-Franziska Hartung and Anjan Chatterjee at Penn Center for Neuroaesthetics.
+I was advised by Dr. Franziska Hartung and Dr. Anjan Chatterjee at Penn Center for Neuroaesthetics.

 - My summer research investigated how beauty in peacock feathers may be a form of camouflage (link).
 I was advised by Dr. Suzanne Amador Kane in Haverford Biophysics Lab.